Sustainability

 Trayless Dining

-Trayless dining has led to reduced water consumption and energy usage that was required to wash the trays.
-In addition, food waste and over-consumption decreases in trayless dining environments.
+Both dining centers are trayless which has led to a reduction in water consumption and energy usage that was required to wash the trays.
+The trayless dining environment decreases over-consumption and food waste.